EpistasisLab/Aliro/docs/source/index.rst

 About the Project
 =================

-PennAI is free and open-source and available from `Github <http://github.com/epistasislab/pennai>`_.
+Aliro is free and open-source and available from `Github <http://github.com/epistasislab/Aliro>`_.
 It is actively developed by the `Institute for Biomedical Informatics
 <http://upibi.org>`_ at the University of Pennsylvania.
 You can find our original position paper on `arxiv <https://arxiv.org/abs/1705.00594>`_.